Session State Caching

 Add the Spring Boot for VMware GemFire Dependency

-The Spring Boot for VMware GemFire dependencies are available from the Pivotal Commercial Maven Repository.
-Access to the Pivotal Commercial Maven Repository is free and requires a one-time registration step to create an account.
+The Spring Boot for VMware GemFire dependencies are available from the Broadcom Support Portal.
+Access to the Broadcom Maven Repository requires a one-time registration step to create an account.

 After registering, you will receive a confirmation email.
 Follow the instruction in this email to activate your account.